dayu11/MI_with_DA/README.md

-# Code for Neurips2020 submission "Membership Inference with Privately Augmented Data Endorses the Benign while Suppresses the Adversary"
+# Code for AAAI2021 paper "How Does Data Augmentation Affect Privacy"

 ## Dependency